-Every individual that uses the API is expected to have already created their own Google Account.
+Every individual that uses the Business Profile APIs is expected to have already created their own Google Account.

 The Google Identity Platform and OpenID Connect are available to help you sign in to multiple accounts at once, and from different platforms.
 Your Google Account phone and email preferences help determine which of your contact methods are available for PIN verification.
 For example, your account must have a phone number configured for Google to initiate PIN verification when you use voice or SMS.

 Merchants can have multiple Google Accounts and locations.
 To avoid duplicates, as well as ownership and verification delays, best practice is for merchants to sign in to all of their accounts.

 Changes made through the Business Profile APIs appear immediately in your Business Profile account.